Last updated:

 2. Click your organization name on the lower-left corner of the page and select Groups.

-3. Create or edit a dynamic group.
+3. Create or edit a group with membership rules.

 5. Click Save.